By Claudia Pollak, Esq., Updated October 19, 2020

 Labor organizations — provide for the betterment of conditions of those involved in labor, agricultural or horticultural pursuits without being associated with savings or investment plans.

-Business league or trade associations — promote common business interests, but may not be organized for profit of individuals or firms.
+Business league or trade associations — promote common business interests, but may not be organized for the profit of individuals or firms.
 This category includes chambers of commerce and professional associations.

-Social clubs — designed for social and recreational interaction without providing monetary profit of any kind to their members.
+Social clubs — designed for social and recreational interaction without providing a monetary profit of any kind to their members.